muntaqam/GOODREAD-CLONE-NEXTJS/README.md

 ## Author Info

 This project was created by Muntaqa Maahi.
-You can find more about me on my website: [Your Website](https://muntaqamaahi.com/).
+You can find more about me on my website: [My Website](https://muntaqamaahi.com/).

 ---